-Just as soldiers or priests and other temple workers charged.
-These salaries were paid in “rations” – the ancient Egyptians did not know the money – specifically bread and beer, which made up the basic elements of their food.
+Just as soldiers or priests and other temple workers received.
+These salaries were paid in “rations” – the ancient Egyptians did not use money – specifically bread and beer, which made up the basic elements of their food.

-The type ration consisted of ten daily units together.
-Thanks to the documents found in the Nubian fortress of Uronarti, we know that the soldiers who protected the southern border of Egypt charged for weeks (the ancient Egyptians had ten days), and that their ration for such period was 60 units cooked from 2 / 3 heqat of northern barley (2.25 kg) and 70 units cooked from 1 heqat of wheat (3.75 kg).
+The ration consisted of ten daily units.
+Thanks to the documents found in the Nubian fortress of Uronarti, we know that the soldiers who protected the southern border of Egypt received rations for weeks (the ancient Egyptians had ten days), and that their ration for such period was 60 units cooked from 2/3 heqat of northern barley (2.25 kg) and 70 units cooked from 1 heqat of wheat (3.75 kg).

 Pyramid Builders: Meat consumption